 Make sure you have a safe way to retreat from the worksite.
 It’s best to have two routes away from the direction of the falling tree and ensure they’re clear from debris.
 If something goes wrong, you want a direct path to safety.

 5. Plan the Notch

-The notch is what will allow the tree to fall properly, so you want it on the “fall side” so the tree will fall in the direction of the notch.
+The notch cut allows the tree to fall properly, so you want it on the “fall side” so the tree will fall in that direction.
 The fall side should be the heaviest side of the tree.

 Cut at a comfortable working height.
 If it feels like the stump will be too big, remember you can cut down the base of the tree later.